vupham29/vupham29/README.md

 I work as a ~front-end developer~, no, I'm just a studennt.
 I'm currently studying in University, but I want to become a full-stack engineer.

 Since 2/2020, I have a big influence with web design, web application, so I have tried to learn some web technologies and web design (about HTML/CSS and some design terminology).
 I have strongly experience with Vanilla Javascript.
 And in web developement, we can't be without Framework/Library.
 And ReactJS is my choice.
-I have learnt ReactJS for over 4 months, and I think I can do something with it.
+React is a big library that we should learn to explore all the tools, all the magic that React brings to us.

 Beside web developer, I have tried to learn Python for my subjects - data analysis and airtifical intelligience.
 My Python skill is fine, I have built some application in Python, you can try on:
 - Scrapping Hackernews Post